Dynamic Authenticator

 Configuration

-Dynamic authenticators have a static Authenticator Base Configuration, as all authenticators, and a plugin-specific configuration consisting of:
+Dynamic authenticators have a static Authenticator Base Configuration, as all authenticators, but also:

 • the type of the delegate authenticator plugin.